Electrocardiogram Test (ECG)

 How long does the ECG test go for?

 An ECG test is relatively quick and usually takes around 5-10 minutes to complete.
 Once the electrodes are attached and the machine starts recording, the process of capturing the heart's electrical activity only takes a few seconds.
-Preparation and attachment of the electrodes takes most of the time.
+Preparation and attachment of the electrodes take most of the time.

 What are the risks of doing an ECG?